1. Introduction

 2. The Local North Ayrshire Context

-North Ayrshire is home to 134,000 people and covers an area of 340 square miles and includes the islands of Arran and Great Cumbrae and Little Cumbrae.
+North Ayrshire is home to 134,200 people and covers an area of 342 square miles and includes the islands of Arran, Great Cumbrae and Little Cumbrae.
 North Ayrshire’s dramatic coastal scenery, rolling hills and long sandy beaches make it a fantastic place to visit.

 The main settlements are Irvine, Kilwinning, Ardrossan, Saltcoats, Stevenston, Beith, Dalry, Kilbirnie, Largs, Dreghorn, Springside, West Kilbride, Seamill, Fairlie, Skelmorlie, Brodick and Millport.
-The area is proud of its history and there are many tourist attractions including the Maritime Museum, the Heritage Centre in Saltcoats, Kilwinning Abbey and Kelburn Castle There are also 21 golf courses, centres for water sports and harboursides that offer stunning views.
+The area is proud of its history and there are many tourist attractions including Largs seafront, Irvine Beach, Seamill Beach, Eglinton Country Park, the Ayrshire Coastal Path, Goatfell, Brodick Castle, Portencross Castle, the Maritime Museum, the Heritage Centre in Saltcoats, Kilwinning Abbey and Kelburn Castle and Estate.
+There are also 21 golf courses, centres for water sports and harboursides that offer stunning views.

 However, despite these locational strengths, high levels of inequality exist in North Ayrshire, particularly poverty and the associated effects this has.
-North Ayrshire is one of the most deprived areas in Scotland and deprivation levels are significantly higher than the Scottish average.
+North Ayrshire is one of the most deprived areas in Scotland and deprivation levels are significantly higher than the Scottish average, with 24.3% of children living in poverty.

 The Council Plan 2023-2028